-Is “50 Shades of Grey” brilliant, entertaining erotic literature, or misogynistic horror-show?
-Either way, the technique of the author is outstanding.
+Is the book “50 Shades of Grey” brilliant, entertaining erotic literature, or misogynistic horror-show?
+A textual analysis with 39 quotations.

-‘I only finished the first volume,’ my friend says.
+‘I only finished the first book of “50 shades”,’ my friend says.
 ‘It was so badly written.
 And boring.’

 ‘I disagree,’ I say.
 ‘I think the writing is brilliant.
 It hits every target for a best-seller.
 I read all three volumes.
 But I ended up hating it.’

 What to make of the book 50 Shades of Grey?
 Last time I looked, it had sold 150 million copies in 52 languages and spawned a hit movie series.
 The book has 85,000 reviews on Amazon.com with an average of 4*, and a further 21,500 on Amazon.co.uk – also averaging 4*.
 A lot of people love it.
 Why?

 The following review contains spoilers.
 Links in bold italics are to other blog posts on this site.

 5 reasons the book “50 shades of Grey” is brilliant

 Here are 5 things I found brilliant about the 50 Shades trilogy: